 BAVARIAN BEER COASTERS c.
 1938 - 1946.

 The three coasters below, all with a different shape, are believed to be used in the time period noted.
 This is when the Schott Brothers began operating the Bavarian Brewery in January, 1938.
 The first coaster on the far left mentions "Creamy" and corresponds to an ad in 1940 that also used this same term.
 Therefore, it is believe this coaster dates from this earlier part of this time period.
-The round coaster also uses the same slogan in a circle, and was probably around the same time, but possibly a little later.
-The coaster on the far right appear to be in this same time period, and has similar colors and design as the coaster on the opposite side.
+The round coaster also uses the slogan "Imported Quality at Regular Beer Prices" in a circle, but uses may have been a little later.
+The coaster on the far right appears to be from the mid 1940s, similar colors and design as the coaster on the opposite side.